J-CPelletier/webcomix/README.md

 #### download

 Downloads a predefined comic.
-Supports the `--make_cbz` flag, which creates a .cbz archive of the downloaded comic.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic.

+#### search

+Searches for an XPath that can download the whole comic.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic, and `-y`, which skips the verification prompt.

 #### custom

 Downloads a user-defined comic.
 To download a specific comic, you'll need a link to the first page, an XPath expression giving out the link to the next page and an XPath expression giving out the link to the image.
 More info [here](http://www.w3schools.com/xml/xpath_syntax.asp).
-Supports the `--make_cbz` flag, which creates a .cbz archive of the downloaded comic.
+Supports the `--cbz` flag, which creates a .cbz archive of the downloaded comic, and `-y`, which skips the verification prompt.

 ### Examples

-* `WebComicToCBZ download xkcd`
+* `webcomix download xkcd`
+* `webcomix search xkcd --first_page_url=http://xkcd.com/1/`
-* `WebComicToCBZ custom --make_cbz` (You will be prompted about other needed arguments)
+* `webcomix custom --cbz` (You will be prompted about other needed arguments)
-* `WebComicToCBZ custom --comic_name=xkcd --first_page_url=http://xkcd.com/1/ --next_page_xpath="//a[@rel='next']/@href" --image_xpath="//div[@id='comic']//img/@src" --make_cbz` (Same as before, but with all arguments declared beforehand)
+* `webcomix custom --comic_name=xkcd --start_url=http://xkcd.com/1/ --next_page_xpath="//a[@rel='next']/@href" --image_xpath="//div[@id='comic']//img/@src" --cbz` (Same as before, but with all arguments declared beforehand)

 ### Making an XPath selector